Ishaan-Bansal/Crater-Analysis/README.md

 # CraterAnalysis (In Development)

-This purpose of this project is to provide meaningful analysis of craters.
-The primary requirement is interpretable .stl file.
+The purpose of this project is to provide meaningful analysis of craters.
+The primary requirement is an interpretable .stl file.

 The program will provide the depth, width (in production) and slices of the crater as well as a 3D togographical heat map of the crater.